Deformed SPDE models with an application to spatial modeling of significant wave height: Inference

-Let $y_{jk}$ denote the observed value of log($H_s$) at location $\psp_j\in \gspace$ and time point $k$.
-We assume the previously proposed Gaussian random field model for the observations but also include a nugget effect to account for small-scale effects that cannot be captured by the model.
-Thus, the assumed model is $Y_{jk} = \mu(\psp_j) + X_k(\psp_j) + \epsilon_{jk}$ where $\epsilon_{jk} \sim \N(0, \sigma_{\epsilon}^2)$ are independent, $\mu(\psp_j)$ is a possible regression for the mean value of the latent field, and $X_k(\psp)$ are independent replicates of the Gaussian random field model.
-Using the FEM discretization of the random field as explained in Appendix~\ref{sec:FEM}, we can write the model as
+Let $y_{jl}$ denote an observed value of $X$ at location $\psp_j\in \gspace$, where $l$ enumerates replicates.
+We assume the previously proposed Gaussian random field model for the observations but also include a nugget effect to account for spatially small-scale and independent effects.
+Thus, the assumed model is $Y_{jl} = \mu(\psp_j) + X_l(\psp_j) + \epsilon_{jl}$ where $\epsilon_{jl} \sim \N(0, \sigma_{\epsilon}^2)$ are independent, $\mu(\psp_j)$ is the mean value of the latent field at $\psp_j$, and $\{X_l(\psp)\}_l$ are independent replicates of the Gaussian random field model.
+Using the FEM discretization of the random field, as explained in Appendix~\ref{sec:FEM}, we can write the model as